Curriculum, Programs, and Services

 The library is also open to students during morning and lunch recesses under the library assistant’s supervision.
 The library serves as a quieter and calmer alternative to outdoor recess where students come to read, craft, puzzle, play board games, or engage with building materials available through our mini makers-centers.

-Sarah Keith, library assistant (Monday-Friday, part-time)
+Katherine Donnard, library assistant (Monday-Friday, part-time)

 PARENT VOLUNTEERS